ctripcorp/SQLlin/sqllin-dsl/doc/query.md

 ```
 The `X` represents without any clause, we’ve seen it in _DELETE_ statements.

-The _SELECT_ statement has query results, this is another difference from other statements.
+The _SELECT_ statement owns the querying results, this is another difference with other statements.
 So, you need to declare a variable that
 type is `SelectStatement<T>`.
 The generic parameter `T` is your database entity's type that you expect to deserialize.
-You should assign _SELECT_ statement you built to this variable.
+You should assign a _SELECT_ statement you built to this variable.

 Note, all statements will only be executed when the _DatabaseScope_ ends, we mentioned this in the [Modify Database and Transaction](modify-database-and-transaction.md).
-So, you must invoke the `getResults` function outside the `database { ... }` block, SQLlin will help you deserialize query results to objects that you expected.
+So, you must invoke the `getResults` function outside the `database { ... }` block, SQLlin will help you deserialize querying results to objects that you expected.

 ## Single Clause